fjcero/deviget-reddit-reader/README.md

 1. `App`: container, have the logic and main state of the application. for now we avoid using libs like Redux.
 2. `Sidebar`: Will be the presentational component to wrapp sidebar components and how app handles responsiveness.
 3. `Content`: Same as Sidebar, but for main content, when a user clicks over a post, content components will render here.
+4. `ListSidebar`: This component will handle the display of lists shown in the sidebar only
-4. `ListSidebar`: This container will handle state and wrap stateless components.
+5. `PostListSidebar`: This container will handle state and wrap stateless components.
 Should manage pagination and dismiss actions.
 Here is were the state of posts is updated.
-5. `PostItemList`: This component will handle the view of how a post is rendered in the sidebar list
+6. `PostItemList`: This component will handle the view of how a post is rendered in the sidebar list
-6. `PostPreview`: This component will handle the view of a Post Detail
+7. `PostPreview`: This component will handle the view of a Post Detail

 ## Tool reference for this project